mknzz/burglary-docs/darknetos.md

 # skryptzOS

-skryptzOS is documented here under the FiveM resource name `darknetos`.
-It simulates a darknet operating system with a built-in marketplace called Erebus Market.
-It uses a server-authoritative design, a shared `FW.*` adapter for QBCore, QBox, and ESX, and a single-page NUI desktop that hosts the market, terminal, messaging, and law enforcement tooling.
+skryptzOS simulates a darknet operating system with a built-in marketplace called Erebus Market.
+It uses a server authoritative design, a shared `FW.*` adapter for QBCore, QBox, and ESX, and a NUI desktop that hosts the market, terminal, messaging, and law enforcement tooling.

 ## What is included